 The Implementation Matrix below summarizes the specific recommendations found at the end of each of the plan's chapters.
 The timing for implementation of the recommendations are assigned for Short-term (1-5 years), Mid-term (6-10 years), and Long-term (10-20 years), to assist in suggesting a timeframe for each item to be considered.
 Some actions are ongoing in nature.
 The responsible parties are listed, as well as implementation partners.
 A list of acronyms used for responsible parties is provided below.

 AC Agricultural Commission

+BBC Buzzards Bay Coalition

 BD Building Department

 BOS Board of Selectmen

 BPW Board of Public Works

 CapPC Capital Planning Committee

-COA Council on Aging

-COD Commission on Disability

 Acronyms List: